JoeCode99/2020-MSA-API/README.md

 ### Running the Project

-In windows, simply run the following in terminal: 1. `py -m venv venv` 2. `venv/Scripts/activate` 3. `flask run`
+In windows, simply run the following in terminal:
+    1. `py -m venv venv`
+    2. `venv/Scripts/activate`
+    3. `flask run`

-If any isues arise, `pip install` the following packages: 1. os 2. urllib 3. flask 4. flask_sqlalchemy 5. sqlalchemy
+If any isues arise, `pip install` the following packages:
+    1. os
+    2. urllib
+    3. flask
+    4. flask_sqlalchemy
+    5. sqlalchemy

 ### Tech Stack

 The tech stack consists of the following:
-_ Backend: Python (with Flask and SQLAlchemy - handles routing and database CRUD operations) _ Frontend: HTML, Bootstrap, and JavaScript
+ *Backend: Python (with Flask and SQLAlchemy - handles routing and database CRUD operations) *Frontend: HTML, Bootstrap, and JavaScript